-A remote controller is a device that is able to communicate with an IMU using a communication interface, such as the IFE Embedded Ethernet interface.
+A remote controller is a device that is able to communicate with an IMU using a communication interface, such as the IFE Ethernet interface.
 For example, FDM128 Ethernet display for eight devices, supervisor, PLC, BMS, SCADA system, and so on, are remote controllers.

-For the description of Modbus registers and commands, refer to the Modbus Communication Guides.
+For the description of Modbus registers and commands, refer to the Modbus Communication Guides in Related Documents, page 7.